(The White House, January 2022)

 Read and watch my work from Washington and Colombia below.

 I’m a video & text journalist covering migration and Latin America from Colombia, after closely watching the United States' evolving immigration policy for the last several years in Washington, D.C.
-I spent the last five years in D.C. covering national politics, most recently working as the White House reporter for Spectrum News, where I founded the company’s first-ever membership in the White House press pool and briefing room.
+I spent five years in D.C. covering national politics, most recently as the White House reporter for Spectrum News, where I founded the company’s first-ever membership in the White House press pool and briefing room.

 Recent work from Colombia